 - Potentially irrelevant, i.e; Vegan cakes vs vegan wedding cakes in *region/town*

-In short, give you ads less chance of showing for general search terms, or search terms that are most likely to be used in the research and awareness (top of funnel/ToFu) stage.
+In short, give your search ads less chance of showing for general search terms.
+And, if you’re aiming for conversions, avoid search terms that are more likely to be used in the research and awareness (top of funnel/ToFu) stage.

 5. Optimise by location and scheduling